neurophysics/DrumsAndBrains/README.md

 ## Calculation of Spatial filters
 We are using spatial filters to obtain the best signal-to-noise ratio available.

-Four different types of spatial filters are to be used:
+Two different types of spatial filters are to be used:

-1. Canonical correlation analysis (CCA): Filters are trained from the listening period to maximize the auditory evoked potentials.
-Algorithmically, this works by maximizing the correlation between the single trials and the average across single trials.

-2. Spatio-spectral decomposition (SSD): Filters are trained from the listening period to maximize the power of oscillations at the frequencies of the polyrhythm the subjects were listening to.
+1. Spatio-spectral decomposition (SSD): Filters are trained from the listening period to maximize the power of oscillations at the frequencies of the polyrhythm the subjects were listening to.
-Algorithmically, this works by (1) low-pass filtering at 3 Hz (lf-data), (2) extracting the requested frequencies from the data by fitting sines and cosines at those frequencies (= explicite Fourier transform) and reconstructing with only those frequencies included (entrained-data), (3) common spatial pattern (CSP) of lf-data vs. entrained data.

-3. Phase coupling optimization (PCO): Filters are trained from the silence period to maximize the dependence between the phases of neuronal oscillations and performance.
-Algorithmically, this works by maximizing the mean vector length.
-Typically, a smaller number of SSD filters are used as pre-processing to safe-guard against overfitting.
+Algorithmically, this works by (1) Fourier transformation of the data (this is done in `prepareFFTSSD.py`)
+(3) generalized eigenvalue decomposition between the covarience of the requested frequency and its flanks (in `calcFFTSSD.py`)

-4. Source power comodulation (SPoC) optimization.
+2. partial Source power comodulation (pSPoC) optimization.
 Filters are trained from the silence period to maximize the dependence between the power of neuronal oscillations and performance.
 Typically, a smaller number of SSD filters are used as pre-processing to safe-guard against overfitting.

-Note, that there is an important difference between methods 1+2 and 3+4.
+Note, that there is an important difference between methods 1+2.
-Methods 3+4 directly maximize the relation between oscillations and behaviour and thus might be prone to overfitting (towards that specific relation).
+Methods 2 directly maximize the relation between oscillations and behaviour and thus might be prone to overfitting.

 ### Analysis *across subjects*
 Here, we chose an approach to train the spatial filters across subjects,